forChin/wallpape/README.md

 ```
 ./wallpape -q 'white dog'
 ```
-Without specifying `-q` flag, default query will be "wallpaper".

 ## Photos
-Photos are downloaded to the cache directory, which, according to your platform, will be:
+Photo is randomly selected and downloaded to the cache directory, which, according to your platform, will be:
 - **Linux**: ~/.cache
 - **Windows**: the first non-empty value from `%TMP%`, `%TEMP%`, `%USERPROFILE%`, or the Windows directory
 - **MacOS**: ~/Library/Caches